c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 # Vim for Kubernetes Certification Exams (CKA, CKAD & CKS)

-This post focuses on the minimal Vim configuration and the editing techniques I use most frequently when working with Kubernetes YAML manifests.
+This post focuses on the minimal Vim configuration and the editing techniques I use during Kubernetes certifications exams by Linux Foundation.
 The goal is not to master Vim, but to learn a small set of commands to improve your editing speed during the exam.

 ## Vim: Less Mouse, More Efficiency